Strategy

 Here is exactly what to do this week.
 Seven days, seven steps.
 By Sunday, you will have a working system.

-Log into your HSA provider's website or app.
-Look at two things:
+Log into your HSA provider's website or app and look at two things: your current balance and your investment options.

 If your entire HSA balance is in cash, you are earning close to nothing on it.
 That changes this week.